-Equipment Rental: 1 Canoe, 1 Kayak, 2 Pedal Boats are available for rent during summer for $25/Half-day, $40/Full-day (more than 4 hours).
+Equipment Rentals: 1 Canoe, 1 Kayak, 2 Pedal Boats are available for rent during summer for Half-day and Full-day (more than 4 hours).

-Hiking: 5.5 mile system of trails.
+Hiking: A 5.5-mile system of trails.

-Horseback Riding: Permitted on most trails which often connect with larger national forest trails.
+Horseback Riding: Permitted on most trails, which often connect with larger national forest trails.

 Hunting: Not permitted in the park.
-The nearby San Juan National Forest offers excellent turkey, deer and elk hunting, among others.
+The nearby San Juan National Forest offers excellent turkey, deer, and elk hunting, among others.
 Another State Park in the area, Lone Mesa, offers select elk, deer and bear hunting by limited drawing.

 OHV Riding: Cannot be used inside the park.
-There are several trails within nearby San Juan National Forest.
+There are several trails within the nearby San Juan National Forest.

-Winter Recreation: There are lots of cross country skiing and snowshoeing trails within the park.
+Winter Recreation: There are lots of cross-country skiing and snowshoeing trails within the park.
 The two heated yurts are open in the winter and the campground is plowed.
 Some sledding spots exist around the boat ramp.
 Ice fishing is available on the lake.

 Hesperus Ski Area offers tubing and downhill skiing, fifteen minutes away.

-Address: 42545 Road N, Mancos
+Address: 42545 Road N, Mancos, CO 81328